© 2020 by Rabbi Zvi Aviner

 Then he smashed Abel’s head with a stone, and this did kill him.

-Hence he tried to kill his brother by hands, rope (hanging) stick (fire) and stone, the classical four methods of executions by the court.
-In return he should receive one of these methods on his own head.
+Hence, he tried to kill his brother by the four classical methods of executions by the court

 What a paradox!
 To do the ultimate evil, murder, in the name of MERCY!